According to the Office for National Statistics, around 60 people are killed every year in Great Britain as a result of carbon monoxide poisoning.

 The Smoke and Carbon Monoxide Alarm (England) Regulations 2015 requires a carbon monoxide alarm in any room used as living accommodation where solid fuel is used – after that, the landlord must make sure the alarms are in working order at the start of each new tenancy.
 Be sure to read this Q&A booklet for landlords and tenants.

-Carbon monoxide is a colourless, odourless, tasteless, poisonous gas produced by incomplete burning of carbon-based fuels, including gas, oil, wood and coal.
+Carbon monoxide is a colourless, odourless, tasteless and poisonous gas produced by incomplete burning of carbon-based fuels – including gas, oil, wood and coal.
 Carbon-based fuels are safe to use.
 It is only when the fuel does not burn properly that excess CO is produced, which is poisonous.
 When CO enters the body, it prevents the blood from bringing oxygen to cells, tissues, and organs.

 How to spot signs of carbon monoxide being present in the home?

 There are signs that you can look out for which indicate incomplete combustion is occurring and may result in the production of CO:

 - Yellow or orange rather than blue flames (except fuel effect fires or flueless appliances which display this colour flame)